UPDATED: May 14th. 2016

 The Eagle River is one of the last true large freestone rivers in Colorado.
 The Eagle runs right through the heart of the Vail Valley.
 Starting it’s 77-mile journey high above the valley floor near Tennessee pass and dropping 2,400 vertical feet in its first 30 miles the river slows and widens as it flows through the towns of Avon and Edwards.
 The upper Eagle is famous for its great Brown Trout habitat and faster water/ pocket fishing, this area is overlooked by many anglers but offers some great wade fishing using big dry flies and streamers.
 As the Eagle cuts it’s way west towards the Colorado River from Edwards, Float and wade fishing for a mix of larger Browns and Rainbows is some of the best fishing in Colorado.
 The lower Eagle is more heavily fished but offers good public access.
 Wild Rainbows and Browns up to 20 plus inches are not uncommon in the Eagle River.

-4/23/2016- IT”S GO TIME!!!!
+5/14/2016- IT”S GO TIME!!!!
 Mid-day water temperatures on the Eagle are getting into the low- mid 50’s in the afternoons.
-The spring Blue Winged Olive and big Midges hatches are in full swing.
-Rumors of Mother’s day caddis are running rampant!
-The dry fly fishing has been very good the last few days.
-Tons of great fishing water on the Eagle, the entire river from Minturn to Dotsero is ice free.
-The warm weather has got the trout in a feeding frenzy.
-Huge midge hatches on the lower river from Eagle to Gypsum.
+The Spring Blue Winged Olive and big Midges hatches are in full swing.
+Mother’s day caddis are starting to come off in the later part of the day, although we are not seeing a ton of heads the caddis larva and emergers are working well.
+The dry fly fishing has been very good the last few days, but the nymphing has been producing the most fish right now.
+The conditions change rapidly this time of year so call us for the latest updates.
+Tons of great fishing water on the Eagle.
+Blue Wings are the most dependable hatch at the moment.
 Stone flies are starting to crawl around as well.
 Time to fish some of the bigger stuff (#10-14’s) Looks like we are hitting the sweet spot for the foreseeable future.
 Just about any Nymph that’s enters the water enters a Trout mouth!
 No kidding it’s BONKERS Out there!

 GOT MAP APP?
 This GPS digital map will change your life.